jonnonz1/nz-statute-book/acts/public/2004/criminal-records-clean-slate-act-2004.md

     (ii) while he or she is in New Zealand but relates to a matter dealt with by the law of a foreign country (for example, a question asked on an application form by the immigration or customs agency of a foreign country).
 (4) Subsections (1) and (2) are subject to the exceptions in section 19.

-**Effect of clean slate scheme on government departments and law enforcement agencies that hold or have access to criminal records**
+**Effect of clean slate scheme on controlling public offices that hold or have access to criminal records**

 ### 15 Responsibility of chief executives
-(1) Subsection (2) applies to the Secretary for Justice and every other chief executive of a government department or law enforcement agency that holds, or has access to, criminal records.
+(1) Subsection (2) applies to the Secretary for Justice and every other chief executive of a controlling public office that holds, or has access to, criminal records.
-(2) A chief executive to whom this subsection applies must take all reasonable steps (including, without limitation, the development of policies and procedures) to ensure the government department or law enforcement agency for which he or she is chief executive, and any employee or contractor of that government department or law enforcement agency—
+(2) A chief executive to whom this subsection applies must take all reasonable steps (including, without limitation, the development of policies and procedures) to ensure the office for which he or she is chief executive, and any employee or contractor of that office—
   (a) conceals the criminal records of eligible individuals when requests are made for their disclosure other than by the eligible individuals to whom the criminal records relate; and
   (b) does not use the criminal records of eligible individuals other than for a purpose authorised under this Act.
 (3) Subsection (2)﻿(a) is subject to the exceptions in section 19.

-### 16 Effect of clean slate scheme on government departments, law enforcement agencies, employees, and contractors
+### 16 Effect of clean slate scheme on controlling public offices, employees, and contractors
-(1) A government department or law enforcement agency, or an employee or contractor of a government department or law enforcement agency, that holds or has access to criminal records and that is responding to a request for the disclosure of an eligible individual's criminal record or any information about an eligible individual's criminal record (other than from the eligible individual to whom the request relates) must not disclose the criminal record of the eligible individual.
+(1) A controlling public office, or an employee or contractor of a controlling public office, that holds or has access to criminal records and that is responding to a request for the disclosure of an eligible individual's criminal record or any information about an eligible individual's criminal record (other than from the eligible individual to whom the request relates) must not disclose the criminal record of the eligible individual.
-(2) A government department or law enforcement agency, or an employee or contractor of a government department or law enforcement agency, that holds or has access to the criminal records of eligible individuals may not use those criminal records other than for a purpose authorised under this Act.
+(2) A controlling public office, or an employee or contractor of a controlling public office, that holds or has access to the criminal records of eligible individuals may not use those criminal records other than for a purpose authorised under this Act.
 (3) Subsection (1) is subject to the exceptions in section 19.

 **Offences**

 ### 17 Offence to unlawfully disclose information required to be concealed
+(1A) This section applies to a person who—
+  (a) is an officer, employee, or contractor of a controlling public office, government department, or law enforcement agency; and
+  (b) has access to criminal records that are held by, or accessible to, the office, department, or agency.
-(1) A person commits an offence if the person has access to criminal records, and knowing that he or she does not have lawful authority under this Act, or being reckless as to whether or not he or she has lawful authority under this Act, discloses to any person, body, or agency the criminal record, or information about the criminal record, of an eligible individual that is required to be concealed.
+(1) The person commits an offence if the person has access to criminal records, and knowing that he or she does not have lawful authority under this Act, or being reckless as to whether or not he or she has lawful authority under this Act, discloses to any person, body, or agency the criminal record, or information about the criminal record, of an eligible individual that is required to be concealed.
 (2) A person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $20,000.

 ### 18 Offence to require or request that individual disregard scheme